KLA (NASDAQ:KLAC) Updates Q4 2021 Earnings Guidance

 KLA (NASDAQ:KLAC) updated its fourth quarter 2021 earnings guidance on Thursday.
-The company provided earnings per share guidance of 3.470-4.350 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.660.
+The company provided earnings per share (EPS) guidance of 3.470-4.350 for the period, compared to the Thomson Reuters consensus estimate of $3.660.
 The company issued revenue guidance of $1.76 billion-$1.96 billion, compared to the consensus revenue estimate of $1.77 billion.

-Several analysts have commented on the stock.
-Zacks Investment Research upgraded shares of KLA from a hold rating to a buy rating and set a $341.00 price objective for the company in a research note on Tuesday, April 20th.
-KeyCorp lifted their price objective on shares of KLA from $293.00 to $339.00 and gave the company an overweight rating in a research note on Thursday, February 4th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their price objective on shares of KLA from $360.00 to $380.00 and gave the company a buy rating in a research note on Monday.
-Credit Suisse Group lifted their target price on shares of KLA from $325.00 to $380.00 and gave the company an outperform rating in a report on Tuesday.
-Finally, Needham & Company LLC reaffirmed a hold rating on shares of KLA in a report on Friday, February 5th.
-Eight analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
-KLA presently has an average rating of Buy and a consensus target price of $301.94.
+KLA (NASDAQ:KLAC) last issued its quarterly earnings data on Thursday, April 29th.
+The semiconductor company reported $3.85 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $3.59 by $0.26.
+KLA had a net margin of 21.76% and a return on equity of 65.49%.
+Research analysts forecast that KLA will post 12.57 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, March 2nd.
-Investors of record on Friday, February 19th were paid a dividend of $0.90 per share.
-The ex-dividend date of this dividend was Thursday, February 18th.
-This represents a $3.60 dividend on an annualized basis and a dividend yield of 1.10%.
-KLA’s payout ratio is 34.78%.
+KLAC has been the subject of a number of research reports.
+Citigroup lifted their target price on shares of KLA from $360.00 to $380.00 in a research report on Monday, April 19th.
+Morgan Stanley raised their price target on shares of KLA from $349.00 to $364.00 and gave the stock an equal weight rating in a research note on Monday.
+Deutsche Bank Aktiengesellschaft lifted their price objective on KLA from $310.00 to $330.00 and gave the company a hold rating in a research report on Thursday, April 22nd.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price objective on KLA from $360.00 to $380.00 and gave the stock a buy rating in a report on Monday, April 26th.
+Finally, Wells Fargo & Company boosted their price target on KLA from $255.00 to $300.00 and gave the stock an equal weight rating in a research report on Thursday, February 4th.
+Eight investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
+The company has a consensus rating of Buy and an average price target of $304.59.

-In related news, CEO Richard P. Wallace sold 4,216 shares of the company’s stock in a transaction that occurred on Wednesday, February 3rd.
-The shares were sold at an average price of $301.60, for a total transaction of $1,271,545.60.
-Following the sale, the chief executive officer now directly owns 76,906 shares in the company, valued at $23,194,849.60.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, EVP Oreste Donzella sold 1,287 shares of the company’s stock in a transaction that occurred on Monday, February 8th.
+In other KLA news, EVP Oreste Donzella sold 1,287 shares of the business’s stock in a transaction that occurred on Monday, February 8th.
 The stock was sold at an average price of $300.90, for a total transaction of $387,258.30.
-Following the sale, the executive vice president now owns 5,599 shares in the company, valued at $1,684,739.10.
-The disclosure for this sale can be found here.
-0.16% of the stock is currently owned by corporate insiders.
+Following the transaction, the executive vice president now owns 5,599 shares of the company’s stock, valued at $1,684,739.10.
+The sale was disclosed in a document filed with the SEC, which is available through this link.
+0.16% of the stock is currently owned by insiders.

 KLA Company Profile